-- 6. Projected numbers of LPR immigrants who are new arrivals, by single year of age (-1-100) and sex for years beginning with the starting year and ending with 2100.
+- 6. Projected numbers of LPR immigrants who are new arrivals, by single year of age (-1-100) and sex for years beginning with the year after the starting year and ending with 2100.
 These data are updated each year.
 Note that age -1 represents births that occur during the year. - 7.
-Projected numbers of legal emigrants by single year of age (-1-100) and sex for years beginning with the starting year and ending with 2100.
+Projected numbers of legal emigrants by single year of age (-1-100) and sex for years beginning with the year after the starting year and ending with 2100.
 These data are updated each year.
 Note that age -1 represents births that occur during the year. - 8.
-Projected numbers of LPR immigrants who are adjustments of status, by single year of age (-1-100) and sex for years beginning with the starting year and ending with 2100.
+Projected numbers of LPR immigrants who are adjustments of status, by single year of age (-1-100) and sex for years beginning with the year after the starting year and ending with 2100.
 These data are updated each year.
 Note that age -1 represents births that occur during the year.